How Fat Transfer Can Replace Filler

 This procedure is often done in combination with facelift and/or blepharoplasty (eyelid surgery) in the operating room.
 If you are wanting to do 1 or 2 areas, it can be done in-office.
 Fat injections also improve the appearance of the skin and can really enhance one’s overall result as a stand alone or combination treatment.

-To learn more or to schedule a complimentary fat transfer consultation, please call (801) 776-2220 or contact us HERE.
+To learn more about fat transfer in Draper and Layton, Utah, please call (801) 776-2220 or contact us HERE.